lwjglgamedev/lwjglbook-bookcontents-leg/chapter06/chapter6.md

 shaderProgram.setUniform("projectionMatrix", projectionMatrix);
 ```

 We are almost done.
 We can now show the quad correctly rendered.
-So you can now launch your program and will obtain a.... black background without any coloured quad.
+So you can now launch your program and will obtain a... black background without any coloured quad.
 What’s happening?
 Did we break something?
 Well, actually no. Remember that we are now simulating the effect of a camera looking at our scene.
 And we provided two distances, one to the farthest plane \(equal to 1000f\) and one to the closest plane \(equal to 0.01f\).
 Our coordinates are:

 ```java
 float[] positions = new float[]{